Click on this link for all the posts on basic facilities >

 At the end of June 2012, we started construction on a cob bathroom to give us year-round facilities with a wood-fired water heater for winter and a solar collector for summer.
 We started using this even before the walls were built and, after allowing the cob to thoroughly dry out following a very wet winter, completed plastering and floor-laying in summer 2013.

 The cob bathroom was damaged in the fires of October 2017, thanks to another log store next to it catching fire.
-A good lesson learned about not building log stores too close to buildings … The cob stopped the fire dead at the walls so the bathroom remains useable.
-We need to replace part of one side of the roof, partially dismantle a wall to do so, and replace the front window which broke in the heat.
-Repairs should be complete by the end of 2018.
+A good lesson learned about not building log stores too close to buildings … The cob stopped the fire dead at the walls so the bathroom remained useable.
+We replaced part of one side of the roof, partially dismantled a wall to do so, added a new window while we were at it, and replaced the front window which broke in the heat.